Vyral/greg-mcdaniel/_posts/2019-08-19-new-listings-may-soon-flood-the-market.md

 The moral of this message is to keep your eyes open to what’s going on in the market.
 If you’re looking to buy a property and don’t want to fight the masses, know that the Fed dropped the interest rate again—but that could increase our rates here in the real estate industry.

-However, **I have a list of over 18 properties right now that aren’t yet on the market but are looking to be sold all over Contra Costa County**, including multifamily units, build-ups, rentals, and more.
+However, **I have a list of over 18 properties right now that aren’t yet on the market but are looking to be sold all over Contra Costa County**, including multi-family units, build-ups, rentals, and more.

-If you’re looking to buy something as an investor or user, don’t hesitate to reach out to us.
+If you’re looking to buy something as an investor or to live in, don’t hesitate to reach out to us.
 We’ll be glad to get you the information you need.